aimagelab/mammoth/docs/models/index.rst

 .. admonition:: Transforms and dataset-related Attributes

     - **transform**: the transform applied to the input data.
-This attribute is automatically set during the initialization of the model and is defined by the chosen **dataset** (see :ref:`dataset` for more details).
+This attribute is automatically set during the initialization of the model and is defined by the chosen **dataset** (see :ref:`module-datasets` for more details).

     - **weak_transform**: this function is used to apply a new transform to a :ref:`torch.Tensor`.
 In most cases, this is implemented as a `kornia <https://github.com/kornia/kornia>`_ transform.
 However, if a transform is not supported by the **to_kornia_transform**, it is implemented as `PIL <https://pillow.readthedocs.io/en/stable/>`_.